MRCIEU/CheckSumStats/README.md

 Dat<-format_data(dat=gli,outcome="Glioma",population="European",pmid=22886559,study="GliomaScan",ncase="cases",ncontrol="controls",UKbiobank=FALSE,rsid="Locus",effect_allele="Allele1",other_allele="Allele2",or="OR",lci="OR_95._CI_l",uci="OR_95._CI_u",eaf="eaf.controls",p="p",efo="glioma")
 ```

-Now we are ready to perform some quality checks on the summary
+Now we are ready to perform some quality checks on the summary data
-data

-## Example.
+## Step 2.
 Check that the effect allele frequency column is correct

-# Next we create some plots to visualise potential problems with the effect allele frequency column.
-We do this by comparing allele frequency in the outcome dataset to the 1000 genomes super populations.
-We’ll restrict the comparison to the European super population, since we know that the glioma dataset was derived from a European ancestry population.
+Next we create some plots to visualise potential problems with the
+effect allele frequency column.
+We do this by comparing allele frequency
+in the outcome dataset to the 1000 genomes super populations.
+We’ll
+restrict the comparison to the European super population, since we know
+that the glioma dataset was derived from a European ancestry
+population.

 ``` r
 Plot1<-make_plot_maf(snp_target="rsid",ref_1000G="EUR",target_dat=Dat,target_dat_population="population",target_study="study",target_dat_effect_allele="effect_allele",target_dat_other_allele="other_allele")